teklynk/raspi-streamer/readme.md

   - Visit [Twitch list of ingest servers](https://help.twitch.tv/s/twitch-ingest-recommendation?language=en_US) to find the rtmp url needed to stream to Twitch.
 - __File Stream:__
   - File streaming can stream a mp4 or playlist.txt file.
 The stream will loop the file or playlist.
 File streaming does not re-encoded the file (I tried but the Pi could not handle it.
 CPU=100%).
 Use files that are properly converted and able to stream.
 If streaming a playlist.txt of files, be sure that all of the files are a consistent format, bitrate, resolution...
 Do not try to stream a 4k or Bluray quality file.
 Convert the file down to 1280x720 with a program like HandBrake.
   - PLAYLIST: Place files inside a folder called `media` and run the `create_playlist.sh` script.
 This will generate a `playlist.txt` file inside the `/home/<user>/raspi-streamer/` directory.
-In the webUI you can set the File Stream Path to: `/home/<user>/raspi-streamer/playlist.txt`
+In the web UI you can set the File Stream Path to: `/home/<user>/raspi-streamer/playlist.txt`

 # Troubleshooting